toticavalcanti/hadoop-installation-scripts/README.md

-# Java installation on ubuntu 20.04.1
+# Hadoop-3.3.0 and Java OpenJDK-14 installation on ubuntu 20.04.1
 # Instructions on installing and running different processes related to HDFS on Ubuntu 20.04.1

 ## To install and run those resources, follow the instructions for Java, (1), hadoop (2) and specified resources chose